 Chai Tea or Chai Masala is a sweet and spicy Indian tea that has become a popular drink worldwide.
 If you are a chai lover, you may have wondered ‘does chai tea have caffeine?’

-So boil the billy, pour yourself a cuppa, and sit down as we take a closer look at chai tea, the caffeine content, and the factors that influence this.
+So boil the kettle, pour yourself a cuppa, and sit down as we take a closer look at chai tea, the caffeine content, and the factors that influence this.

 Does Chai Tea Have Caffeine?- Short Answer